Brian Owler: Early life and education

+Owler grew up in Panania, and attended De La Salle College, Revesby Heights.

 Owler was educated at the University of Sydney, studying for a Bachelor of Medicine, Bachelor of Surgery between 1990 and 1996.
 During this, he obtained a Bachelor of Science (Medicine), graduating with first-class Honours in 1993.
-Subsequent to this, he commenced work as a doctor.

 Owler later studied at the University of Sydney again for a Ph.D. in Surgery between 2000 and 2004.
 He gained his neurosurgery fellowship from the Royal Australian College of Surgeons in 2006.

-Owler earned his Graduate of the Australian Institute of Company Directors in 2012.

-After his presidency with the AMA, Owler subsequently earned a Graduate Certificate of Finance from Macquarie University.

 Career

 AMA presidency

 In his campaign to attain the presidency of the AMA, Owler advocated for a co-payment for visits to general practitioners in order to gain the support of general practice for his presidency and to provide "windfall profits" for medical practitioners.
 Following the strong opposition of the Australian Labor Party to the proposed changes to the remuneration of general practitioners, Owler publicly opposed the measures.